 DR. GARY F. SMITH

-Dr. Gary F. Smith is a Lecturer in Engineering at Penn State Erie, The Behrend College.
-He earned a BS in Mathematics magna cum laud in 1973, and a PhD in Organic Chemistry in May 1979 from the State University of New York at Albany.
-Dr. Smith is a scientist with over 29 years leading global technology, innovation and setting business vision in engineering thermoplastic resins, composites, process and product development from the lab to manufacture to the customer.
+Dr. Gary F. Smith is an Assistant Professor in Plastics Engineering Technology at Penn State Behrend.
+He earned the B.S. in Mathematics, Magna cum Laude, in 1973, and the Ph.D. in Organic Chemistry in May 1979 from the State University of New York at Albany.
+Dr. Smith is a scientist with over 29 years leading global technology, innovation and setting business vision in engineering thermoplastic resins, composites, process and product development from the lab to the manufacturing to customer.
 He is recognized as the foremost expert in polyester with extensive experience in polycarbonate process and product technology.
 He was most recently employed at Adzel, Inc. in Forest, Virginia.
-Dr. Smith comes to Penn State Behrend with 23 patents, the Dan Fox Award from GE Plastics Worldwide, Technologist of the Year in 1988, as well as twelve GE managerial awards.
+Dr. Smith comes to Penn State Behrend with 25 patents, the Dan Fox Award from GE Plastics Worldwide, Technologist of the Year in 1988, as well as twelve GE managerial awards.

 Sean Tucker is a graduate of the Penn State Erie, The Behrend College, with a BS in Plastics Engineering Technology.
 Sean has worked in the medical device industry for more than ten years in roles from process engineering including design and development, maintenance management, production management and quality/regulatory affairs.
 Sean has worked with various plastic processes including injection molding, injection blow molding, injection stretch blow molding, extrusion and thermoforming.
 He also has experience working with metal forming processes, casting processes, high speed assembly, manual assembly, and bio-processing.
 Sean currently works as a Corporate Validation Manager for a leading international medical device company.
 In this capacity Sean is responsible for the world wide implementation of molding validation throughout the corporation as well as ongoing improvements in both process and molding validation for internal and external processes.
 He has been teaching courses internally on process and molding validation, as well as externally being the lead facilitator for validation for AdvaMed.
 Sean is a certified Master Molder III and a seasoned Six Sigma Black Belt.